 - While the dumplings steam, prepare the raspberry rosé sauce:

-- Mix 2 Tbsp of milk with cornstarch, and another 2 Tbsp of milk with 1 egg yolk.
+- Mix 2 tablespoon of milk with cornstarch, and another 2 tablespoon of milk with 1 egg yolk.
 Bring the remaining milk, frozen raspberries, sugar and vanilla bean to a boil.

 - Add the cornstarch mixture and bring to a boil again.
 Whisk in the yolk and serve over dumplings.